desp0916/es-shaded/README.md

 ## What is this?

 This is the shaded jar for ElasticSearch 2.2.1.
-I embed this jar to my [Storm](http://storm.apache.org/) uber jar.
+I embed this jar to [my Storm uber jar](https://github.com/desp0916/LearnStorm/).
 I encountered the shaded problem about ElasticSearch 2.2.1 for several days, and after many try-and-errors, I have finally figured out the solution.

-If you are facing the same problem, this project might help you.
+If you are facing the same problem I met, this project might help you.
 You can modify `pom.xml` for your needs or resolve the problem about dependency conflicts.

 You are also encouraged to read the following references: